-10.1.3 The calculation of the aggregate percentage is made by the DUT, and is based on the sum total of the percentages achieved for individual subjects (excluding Life Orientation) divided by the total number of subjects taken.

-Where a student has taken more than seven subjects, the aggregate percentage of the six highest subjects (excluding Life Orientation) is calculated

-- 10.1.4 Only students who have obtained the National Senior Certificate in one sitting qualify for this award.
-Subjects for whom 'exemptions' are granted towards the National Senior Certificate will not be eligible for this award. - 10.1.5 The onus is on the student to establish whether he/she qualifies for a remission of fees at the time of student registration. - 10.1.6 Should a recipient of the scholarship withdraw from studies in the year for which the scholarship is granted, the full scholarship becomes payable to the Institution. - 10.1.7 Students who require and obtain exemption/s for admission to a DUT programme will not be eligible for this award.
+- 10.1.3 The calculation of the aggregate percentage is made by the DUT, and is based on the sum total of the percentages achieved for individual subjects (excluding Life Orientation) divided by the total number of subjects taken.
+Where a student has taken more than seven subjects, the aggregate percentage of the six highest subjects (excluding Life Orientation) is calculated. - 10.1.4 Only students who have obtained the National Senior Certificate in one sitting qualify for this award.
+Subjects for whom 'exemptions' are granted towards the National Senior Certificate will not be eligible for this award.
+Matriculants who took a gap year/s after their final school year will not be considered for this award. - 10.1.5 Should a recipient of the scholarship withdraw from studies in the year for which the scholarship is granted, the full scholarship becomes payable to the Institution. - 10.1.6 Students who require and obtain exemption/s for admission to a DUT programme will not be eligible for this award. - 10.1.7 The award is made for the first and only undergraduate study (eg. one diploma only).

 10.2.
-UNDERGRADUATE SCHOLARSHIP AWARD SCHEME AFTER YEAR I/SEMESTER I
+UNDERGRADUATE SCHOLARSHIP AWARD SCHEME -FOR RETURNING STUDENTS (AFTER YEAR I/SEMESTER I)